ArsenijDjakov/customer-app/readme.md

 * ValidationException is constructed with String message.
 * CustomerValidator methods replaced with the newly created Validator classes.
 * New validators are created and called inside CustomerValidator.
-* ValidationException along with message is thrown when validation fails.
+* ValidationException along with message is thrown when com.enorkus.academy.validation fails.
-* All validation logic stays the same - input output tests are same as for exercise 4.1
+* All com.enorkus.academy.validation logic stays the same - input output tests are same as for exercise 4.1